 There are four galleries and a courtyard that are open for individual tours, or if reserved ahead, a docent led tour can be arranged for larger groups.

-Interpretive displays, art and period pieces guide you through the story of the love and dedication many of the area residents felt for the efforts to gently restoration this beloved mission.
+Harry Downie was a man of prominence an was an instrumental force in the planning and funding of the restoration of this San Carlos Borromeo de Carmelo Mission.
+Interpretive displays, art and period pieces guide you through the story of the love and dedication many of the area residents felt for the efforts to gently restoration this beloved mission. |

-Here you will find additional of period art that depicts more of the history and drama that was part of life far away from the city.
+The travertine and bronze sculpture "Serra Memorial Cenopath" is kept in this museum which also contains traveling art exhibits.
+Here you will find additional of period art that depicts more of the history and drama that was part of life far away from the city. |

 The Convento Museum is a place revered because it houses the cell where Father Junipero Serra died in 1784.
+Artifacts and interpretive displays highlight his life and ambition to bring his faith to the west coast. |

 This museum is located behind the Basilica and highlights the heritage of the Munras family...one of Montery prominent families.
 Prominant heirlooms and keepsakes are on display and remind visitors about their own family tradition and heritage.